Frederick Kawerau: Migration to Australia

 Kawerau and his wife arrived in Melbourne in 1849 on the Dockenhuden together with his brother Carl Theodor (1822-1904) and his wife Mary (she was 21 years old in 1849.

 He purchased land in the German settlement of Westgarthtown in 1850, and was naturalized on 15 May 1850.
 Shortly after, he sold up and tried his luck on the goldfields.
 He then moved to Geelong where he established an office in Ryrie Street, Geelong, from where he successfully applied for at least four successful tenders in the 1850s.

 Partnership with Edward Snell

-Kawarau formed a partnership with Edward Snell on 1 January 1853, with whom he undertook a number of projects in Geelong, including the Little River station and goods shed.
+Kawerau formed a partnership with Edward Snell on 1 January 1853, with whom he undertook a number of projects in Geelong, including the Little River station and goods shed.
 In the boom years of 1853–54, he and Snell applied for at least another forty-four tenders.
 Among their joint work were the Geelong Railway Station, "Hawthorne" in Skene Street, a schoolmaster's house on the north-west corner of Myer and Gheringhap Streets, and the Terminus Hotel, Geelong (originally the Golden Point Hotel).
 Although the partnership had prospered for a time, it was dissolved in the 1854, perhaps because Kawerau felt that the downturn in the colony would reduce further prospects.
 (Snell went on to partner with another architect, his friend Edward Prowse).